Organic Garden

 The Bowdoin Organic Garden has been an integral part of the College's sustainability mission since 2005.

-Certified organic by the Maine Organic Farmers and Gardeners Association (MOFGA) organic practices and no-till principals are central the operation of the garden.
+Certified organic by the Maine Organic Farmers and Gardeners Association (MOFGA), organic and no-till principals are central to the operation of the garden.
 Permanent raised beds ensure minimal soil disturbance and have helped build the soil from very sandy to a loose and rich loamy texture.
 Perennial plants are incorporated into the garden system and help to create pollinator and beneficial insect habitat throughout the garden.
 These growing practices ensure the soil will stay healthy for many years to come.